 He Won't Marry Me

 Like most of my plays, this one began with a kernel of reality.
 A few years ago, I was meeting an urban clergyman for coffee.
 He arrived steaming mad and may, in fact, have used some language not generally associated with men of the cloth.
 He had just had a meeting with a woman who was casing out his church for a society wedding.
-The church in question has, at any given time, homeless people on its front lawn - giving them a place of refuge, safety, with cooling grass and trees.
-The bride-to-be, after gathering the data she needed on the church to make an informed nuptial choice, said - as an afterthought - "And of course you'll be moving them, won't you?"
+The church in question has, at any given time, homeless people on its front lawn - giving them a place of refuge, safety, with cooling grass and trees in the midst of the city.
+The bride-to-be, after gathering the data she felt she needed to make an informed nuptial choice, said - as an afterthought - "And of course you'll be moving them, won't you?"

 I suspect she had her wedding elsewhere.